nan0s7/ngvccixgogh/README.md

 ## Dependencies
 - Bash (I'm sure >v3 will work well)
 - git
+- The non-urxvt version uses Gogh to apply the colours
 - Everything you need for GVCCI to work (python3 and modules)

 - Thinking about adding the xdtool package to easily get the current window if the terminal isn't shell-based like _urxvt_.